CDCgov/tn93/NOTES.md

-## We're going to start with a function that we're going to call tn93_distance that takes three arguments - Sequence 1, Sequence 2, and matchMode

-## We're also going to need some constants for the calculations.
-WHich?

- * mapChar - an array with values for each nucleotide (incl ambiguities), the numbers are their order in the resolutions array
- * resolutions - two-dimensional array, the number retrieved from mapChar is the index for the first dimension of this array
- * resolutionsCount - an array with decimal values for the certainty associated with the resolution

-## For the distance calculation, the difference is in the matchMode.

- * SKIP is super simple - if they're both unambiguous then add 1 to the appropriate slot in pairwiseCounts
+# Calculating the Tamura-Nei distance for a pair of HIV sequences

+Calculating the Tamura-Nei (TN93) distance requires a pair of aligned sequences.
+Step through the sequence and for each position identify the nucelotide in sequence #1 and the nucleotide in sequence #2 and increment the cell in the pairwise_counts matrix that corresponds to those two nucleotides.

+The algorithm also requires a "match mode" that specifies how any ambiguous nucleotides that are encountered are handled.

+* SKIP ignores any ambiguous nucelotides
- * GAPMM looks like it turns gaps that are in only one of the two sequencesinto "N"s
+* GAPMM treats gaps appearing in only one sequence as mismatches
- * RESOLVE counts selects the match if possible, averages otherwise
+* RESOLVE resolves the ambiguity if possible, averages possible values otherwise
- * AVERAGE just always takes the average of the values
+* AVERAGE takes the average of possible values

-## Critical variables:

- * dist (the tn93 distance)
- * pairwiseCounts (the values used to calculate the distance)

 ## Algorithm: